chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 but it's great to make it clear.
 So `scoped_refptr` is a strong ref count, meaning the ref count owns the object.
-So the destructor runs, the object is gone and deleted when that ref count goes to 0. `raw_ref` and `raw_ptr` are a witchcraft count.
+So the destructor runs, the object is gone and deleted when that ref count goes to 0. `raw_ref` and `raw_ptr` are a weak ref count.
 They could be pointing to something owned in a `scoped_refptr` even.
 So they can exist at the same time.
 You can have both kind of ref counts going at the same time.
 A weak ref count, in this case, is holding the memory alive so that it doesn't get re-used.
 But it's not keeping the object in that memory alive.
 And so from a programming state point-of-view, the weak refs don't matter.
 They're helping protect you from security bugs.
-They're helping to make - when things go wrong, when a bug happens, they're helping to make it less impactful.
+When things go wrong, when a bug happens, they're helping to make it less impactful.
 But they don't change your program in a visible way.
 Whereas, strong references do.
-That destrutor's is based on when the ref count goes to 0 for a strong reference.
+That destrutor's timing is based on when the ref count goes to 0 for a strong reference.
 So that's the difference between these two.

 36:46 SHARON: So when you say don't use ref counting, you mean don't use strong ref counting.